 You can do this by asking open-ended questions and using visualization exercises.
 Before immediately fixing or changing things, gain insight into your employees.
 Your employees will need proper motivation before committing to compliance.

-Build a Coaching Culture
+Build a coaching culture

 One of the most important elements of a successful coaching program is a strong coaching culture within an organization.